carbon-language/carbon-lang/clang/lib/StaticAnalyzer/README.txt

 In a nutshell, the analyzer is basically a source code simulator that traces out possible paths of execution.
-The state of the program (values of variables and expressions) is encapsulated by the state (GRState).
+The state of the program (values of variables and expressions) is encapsulated by the state (ProgramState).
 A location in the program is called a program point (ProgramPoint), and the combination of state and program point is a node in an exploded graph (ExplodedGraph).
 The term "exploded" comes from exploding the control-flow edges in the control-flow graph (CFG).